Rosenstein to meet with Trump in wake of 'wire' report, amid firing speculation

 Rosenstein on Monday was attending a previously scheduled “Principles Committee” meeting at the White House in place of Attorney General Jeff Sessions, who was en route to Washington from Alabama.

+Earlier in the day, Rosenstein met again with White House Chief of Staff John Kelly.
+During that meeting, Rosenstein spoke to President Trump on the phone.

-A source told Fox News he has neither resigned nor been fired.
+A source told Fox News that Rosenstein has neither resigned nor been fired.
 He is still deputy attorney general, for now.

 Rosenstein's fate remains unclear, in the runup to the scheduled meeting with Trump.

-Rosenstein had met with White House Chief of Staff John Kelly Friday afternoon to discuss the response to the Times report.
+Rosenstein had met with Kelly Friday afternoon to discuss the response to the Times report.
 After the meeting, Rosenstein put out another more strongly worded statement denying the story.

 Rosenstein and Kelly also had discussions over the weekend.
 According to a source familiar with the talks, the subject of Rosenstein possibly resigning came up, though it is unclear whether he actually offered to resign.